Posted on 2 minutes read

 /usr/local has no use to me, if I compile/install software I'd rather they be put in the default locations[1].

 Because sometimes I forgot to do ./configure --prefix=/usr before compiling, I have setup /usr/local to symlink to /usr (cd /usr && ln -s /usr local).
+For software that are not found in public repositories and that should run as a daemon I use /opt.

 This leaves a much shorter PATH: